vishalpawarR/applied-accessibility/README.md

 ```

 - Camper Cat used `article` tags to wrap the posts on his blog page, but he forgot to use them around the top one.
 Change the `div` tag to use an `article` tag instead.

+## 6 - Make Screen Reader Navigation Easier with the header Landmark :

+- The next HTML5 element that adds semantic meaning and improves accessibility is the `header` tag.
+It's used to wrap introductory information or navigation links for its parent tag and works well around content that's repeated at the top on multiple pages.

+- `header` shares the embedded landmark feature you saw with `main`, allowing assistive technologies to quickly navigate to that content.

+> Note: The `header` is meant for use in the `body` tag of your HTML document.
+This is different than the `head` element, which contains the page's title, meta information, etc.

+- Camper Cat is writing some great articles about ninja training, and wants to add a page for them to his site.
+Change the top `div` that currently contains the `h1` to a `header` tag instead.